schnelled/PiAndArduino/SerialCommunication/SPI_Communication/TwoArduino_MasterSlave/README.md

 <h1>Two Arduino: Master slave</h1>
 <p>This folder shows how to communicate between two Arduinos.
+SPI protocol is used for communication between two Arduino.
 One Arduino is the master and the other is the slave.</p>

+<h3>Method of showing SPI Connection</h3>
+<p>Two LEDs and two push buttons will be connected to the Arduinos.
+To demonstrate SPI communication, we will control the master side LED by push button at slave side(MISO).
+We will control the slave side LED by push button at master side(MOSI).</p>

 <h3>Needed Devices</h3>
 <p>Below is a list of required hardware & equipment</p>